 To identify this era, perfumes with barcodes or green dot logos, were generally made after 1992.

-1. The modernization/barcode era: This wasn't an officially mandated reformulation.
-Brands during this era were subsidizing their formulas for international mass production.
-In 1989 the introduction of barcodes (Universal Product Codes) on perfume boxes, is what turned perfume from a regional luxury item (e.g., a US formula and a French formula), into what could be sold as a unified worldwide commodity.
-To accommodate for supply, some perfume houses traded in their harder to source raw materials for ingredients that favored low costs and high yeilds.
-Personally I find these changes were small during this timeline.
-You can identify this era if the box contains a barcode, WITHOUT a Green Dot symbol.
+1. The modernization/barcode era: This wasn't an officially mandated reformulation, but brands during this era were starting to subsidize their formulas for international mass production.
+The introduction of barcodes being printed on perfume boxes started roughly in 1989.
+This is what turned perfume from what was previously known as a regional luxury item (e.g., a US formula and a French formula).
+Into what could be sold as a unified worldwide commodity.
+To accommodate supply, some perfume houses traded in some of their harder-to-source raw materials for ingredients that favored low costs and high consistent yields.
+Personally, I find that these changes were generally small during this timeline.
+You can identify this era (often cited during 1989) if the box contains a barcode, WITHOUT a Green Dot symbol.

-2. IFRA's Amendment 25/Green Dot era: Passed in 1990 with a majority of It's reformulations taking place from 1991-1993.
-This was the first major reformulation that marked the transition from "voluntary suggestions" to the strict modern regulatory environment we have today.
+2. IFRA's Amendment 25/Green Dot era: Passed in 1990 with a majority of the reformulations taking place from 1991 to 1993, this was the first major reformulation that marked the transition from "voluntary suggestions" to the strict regulatory shared environment we have today.
 Fragrance houses realized they could be sued if they didn't comply.
 This led to mass reformulations where brands updated their entire catalogs simultaneously.
-New restrictions were placed on the following ingredients; Oakmoss And treemoss' were restricted to 0.6%.
-Nitro musks like musk xylene and musk ketone were restricted.
-Voluntary restrictions due to ethical concerns were strongly suggested for animalics like castorium and civet.
-Because of environmental shortages from india, endangered mysore sandalwood was either removed or reduced from most formulas.
-You can identify this era generally if the box or bottle has a Green Dot logo, the bottle will be 1992 or newer (reformulated).
+New changes were placed on the following ingredients; Oakmoss and treemoss was restricted to 0.6% use.
+Nitro musks like musk xylene and musk ketone were removed.
+Voluntary restrictions were placed on animalic notes like castoreum due to growing ethical concerns.
+Mysore Sandalwood shortages from India also resulted in a reduced use of the ingredient during this era.
+You can identify this timeline (often cited during 1992) if the box or bottle has a Green Dot logo.

-Examples of oakmoss reduced in a formula.
+Examples of the appearance of oakmoss reduced in a formula.
 (Note the color change of the liquid)

-In 1995, the 29th amendment from IFRA restricted the concentrations of three ingredients: Coumarin 1.6% (tonka bean), eugenol 0.5% (clove/cinnamon) and isoeugenol 0.02% (carnation).
-Oriental and fougere fragrances like Opium, Youth Dew, Cinnabar, Azzaro Pour Homme and more, had to have their formulas reconstructed.
+In 1995, the 29th amendment from IFRA changed the allowable concentrations to three popular ingredients: Coumarin 1.6% (tonka bean), eugenol 0.5% (clove/cinnamon), and isoeugenol 0.02% (carnation).
+Oriental and fougere fragrances like Opium, Youth Dew, Cinnabar, Azzaro Pour Homme, and others, had to have their formulas slightly reconstructed.

-Additionally in 1996, the EU established the INCI system (international nomenclature of cosmetic ingredients).
-This mandated ingredient lists to be printed on ALL boxes, with the formating to include a translation of the ingredients.
+Also, In 1996 the EU established the "international nomenclature of cosmetic ingredients".
+This mandated ingredient lists to be printed on ALL boxes, with the formatting to include a translation of the ingredients in multiple languages.
 (E.g., using both "aqua" and "water")

 *Shared timelines: